 SI Glasgow City is proud that a previous Soroptimist International President Ann Garvie is a member of our club.

 Each Soroptimist International club belongs to one of four federations:

 - Soroptimist International of Great Britain and Ireland

 - Soroptimist International South West Pacific.

 Our federation, Soroptimist International of Great Britain and Ireland (SIGBI), also includes clubs from the Caribbean, Malta, Asia, Africa and India.
 These areas tend to be less well developed, but the clubs in them are very active within the organisation.
 Each year SIGBI holds a conference in late October/early November in varying conference venues which are usually held around the United Kingdom (https://sigbi.org/conferences/), while an International Convention takes place every four years.
-The 21st annual International Convention will take place in Kuala Lumpur, Malaysia in 2019.
+The 22nd annual International Convention will take place in Dublin, Ireland in 2023.